gcgov/sipxecs-voicemail-transcription/README.md

 # sipxecs-voicemail-translation

-This project extends sipxcom/sipexcs voicemail emails to include a voice to text transcription.
+This project extends sipxcom voicemail email notifications to include a voice to text transcription.
 Requirements:
+- sipxcom
 - Python3
 - Credentials for the Google CLOUD SPEECH API (https://cloud.google.com/speech/)